Data-Efficient Image Recognition with Contrastive Predictive Coding: Results

 \paragraph{Other unsupervised representations.} How well does the CPC representation compare to other representations that have been learned in an unsupervised manner?
-Table~\ref{tab:efficient} compares our best model with other works on efficient recognition.
-We consider three objectives from different model classes: self-supervised learning with rotation prediction \citep{zhai2019s}, large-scale adversarial feature learning (BigBiGAN \citep{donahue2019large}), and another contrastive prediction objective (AMDIM \citep{bachman2019learning}). \citet{zhai2019s} evaluate the low-data classification performance of representations learned with rotation prediction using a similar paradigm and architecture (ResNet-152), hence we report their results directly.
-Given 1\% of ImageNet, their method achieves 57.5\% Top-5 accuracy.
+Table~\ref{tab:efficient2} compares our best model with other works on efficient recognition.
+We consider three objectives from different model classes: self-supervised learning with rotation prediction \citep{zhai2019s}, large-scale adversarial feature learning (BigBiGAN, \citet{donahue2019large}), and another contrastive prediction objective (AMDIM, \citet{bachman2019learning}). \citet{zhai2019s} evaluate the low-data classification performance of representations learned with rotation prediction using a similar paradigm and architecture (ResNet-152 with a $\times$2 widening factor), hence we report their results directly: given 1\% of ImageNet labels, their method achieves 57.5\% Top-5 accuracy.
 The authors of BigBiGAN and AMDIM do not report results on efficient classification, hence we evaluated these representations using the same paradigm we used for evaluating CPC.
-Specifically, since fine-tuned representations yield only marginal gains over fixed ones, we stack a ResNet classifier on top of these representations while keeping them fixed.
-Given 1\% of ImageNet, classifiers trained on top of AMDIM and BigBiGAN achieve only 55.2\% and 67.4\% Top-5 accuracy, respectively.
+Specifically, since fine-tuned representations yield only marginal gains over fixed ones (e.g.\ 77.1\% vs 78.3\% Top-5 accuracy given 1\% of the labels, see table \ref{tab:efficient2}), we train an identical ResNet classifier on top of these representations while keeping them fixed.
+Given 1\% of ImageNet labels, classifiers trained on top of BigBiGAN and AMDIM achieve 55.2\% and 67.4\% Top-5 accuracy, respectively.

-Finally, Table~\ref{tab:efficient} (top) also includes results for label-propagation algorithms.
-Note that the comparison is imperfect.
-These methods have an advantage in assuming that all unlabeled images can be assigned to a single category.
-At the same time, prior works (except for \citet{zhai2019s} which use a ResNet-50 x4) report results with smaller networks, which may degrade performance relative to ours.
-Overall, we find that our results are on par with even the best such results~\citep{zhai2019s}, even though this work combines a variety of techniques (entropy minimization, virtual adversarial training, and pseudo-labeling) with self-supervised learning.
+Finally, Table~\ref{tab:efficient2} (top) also includes results for label-propagation algorithms.
+Note that the comparison is imperfect: these methods have an advantage in assuming that all unlabeled images can be assigned to a single category.
+At the same time, prior works (except for \citet{zhai2019s} which use a ResNet-50 $\times$4) report results with smaller networks, which may degrade performance relative to ours.
+Overall, we find that our results are on par with or surpass even the strongest such results~\citep{zhai2019s}, even though this work combines a variety of techniques (entropy minimization, virtual adversarial training, self-supervised learning, and pseudo-labeling) with a large architecture whose capacity is similar to ours.

+In summary, we find that CPC provides gains in data-efficiency that were previously unseen from representation learning methods, and rival the performance of the more elaborate label-propagation algorithms.